hifis-net/ansible-collection-toolkit/roles/zammad/README.md

 ## Author Information

-This role was created in 2020 by [HIFIS Software Services](https://hifis.net/).
+This role was created by [HIFIS Software Services](https://hifis.net/).